+The query and analysis features of Log Service follow the SQL-92 standard and support various mathematical statistics and computing methods.
 Currently, Log Service supports saving query statements through Saved Search.
 Log Service also supports setting the trigger cycle (interval) for queries, setting judgment conditions for execution results, and reporting alerts.
-You can set an alerting action to specify the way to inform you when the execution result of a regular Saved Search operation meets the trigger conditions.
+You can set an alerting action to specify the way to inform you when the execution result of a regular saved search operation meets the trigger conditions.

-- Notification center: Multiple contacts can be set in the Alibaba Cloud notification center.
-You can send notifications to contacts through emails and SMS messages.
+- Notification center: You can set multiple contacts in the Alibaba Cloud notification center.
+The system sends notifications to contacts through emails and SMS messages.

-- WebHook: including DingTalk Chatbot and custom WebHook.
+- WebHook: includes DingTalk Chatbot and custom WebHook.

-- (Coming soon) Writing back to Log Service Logstores: You can subscribe to events through Realtime Compute and Function Compute, or generate views and reports for alerts.
+- (Coming soon) Writing back to Log Service Logstores: You can subscribe to events through Realtime Compute and Function Compute, or check views and reports for alerts.